digital-asset/daml/docs/source/tools/visual.rst

 4. Generate the visual graph with Graphviz by running ``dot -Tpng <project_name>.dot > <project_name>.png``.

-Example: visualizing the Quickstart project
+Example: Visualizing the Quickstart project
 *******************************************

 If you are working through :doc:`quickstart </getting-started/quickstart>` example you can generate a visual like this.
 If you do not have Graphviz installed `install it from <http://www.graphviz.org/download/>`_.